torkleyy/egui_field_editor/README.md

 ![crates.io](https://img.shields.io/crates/v/egui_inspect.svg)
 ![crates.io](https://img.shields.io/crates/l/egui_inspect.svg)

-This crate is intended to provide some rust helper macros to automatically generate boilerplate code to inspect structures
+This crate is intended to provide some rust helper macros to automatically generate boilerplate code to inspect structures or enums.

 Its goals are:
 - to provide as much compile-time generated code as possible, avoiding conditional branches at runtime
 - to be hyper user-friendly